mhBrice/thesis/article3/article3.md

 changes in environmental conditions.
 Here, we showed important changes in sapling occurrences and abundances of the studied tree species.
-Saplings of *A. rubrum*, *B. alleghaniensis* and *F. grandifolia* experienced large increases in occurrences in all domains where they are found, indicating colonisation of new habitats.
+Saplings of *A. rubrum*, *B. alleghaniensis* and *F. grandifolia* experienced large increases in occurrences in all domains where they are found, indicating an increase of successful recruitments and potentially colonisations of new habitats.
 The extensive expansion of *A. rubrum* has been observed across eastern North America [@fei_evidence_2007].
 In contrast, *A. saccharum* experienced a loss in the number of occupied plots over time in the southern portion of its range (i.e. in the two sugar maple domains), but a gain at its